anmol52490/Video-Clip-Generator/README.md

-# AI Video Forge (Render Edition) 🎬
+# AI Video Forge (Railway Edition) 🎬

 A minimal but powerful web application that generates short, animated videos from a text prompt using AI.
 This project uses a FastAPI backend to run the `stabilityai/sd-turbo` model and a modern HTML/CSS/JavaScript frontend.
-It is configured for deployment on Render to support the large model size.
+It is configured for deployment on **Railway** to support the large model size via persistent volumes.

-**Live Demo URL:** [Your Deployed Render Frontend URL Here]
+**Live Demo URL:** [Your Deployed Frontend URL Here]

 ## Features

 -   **Text-to-Video Generation**: Uses the high-quality `sd-turbo` model.
--   **Persistent Model Caching**: Downloads the large AI model only once on Render's persistent disk, ensuring fast startups after the first launch.
+-   **Persistent Model Caching**: Downloads the large AI model only once on Railway's persistent volume, ensuring fast startups after the first launch.
 -   **Aesthetic UI**: Clean, modern interface with a light/dark theme switcher.
--   **Deployment Ready**: Decomposed into separate frontend and backend services, configured for one-click deployment on Render.
+-   **Deployment Ready**: Decomposed into separate frontend and backend services, configured for easy deployment on Railway.

 ## Tech Stack

 -   **Backend**: Python, FastAPI, Gunicorn
 -   **AI Model**: `stabilityai/sd-turbo` via Hugging Face Diffusers
 -   **Video Processing**: Imageio, OpenCV
--   **Frontend**: HTML, CSS, JavaScript
+-   **Frontend**: HTML, CSS, JavaScript (served via a simple web server)
--   **Deployment**: Render
+-   **Deployment**: Railway

 ## Project Structure